rhit-csse490-netsec/netsec-public/labs/lab0.md

 research and development.
 On DETER, we will be able to run network security experiments without the risk of breaking out into the real world.

-In this course, we will be developing networked security applications, which comes with the unfortunate side effect that you will develop on your own machine, but test and execute things on one or more remote machines.
+In this course, we will be developing network security applications, which comes with the unfortunate side effect that you will develop on your own machine, but test and execute things on one or more remote machines.
 Therefore, get ready to be comfortable with a command prompt, or actually a bunch of them open at the same time.
-In what follows, I will describe one possible developmental that you can use, but feel free to use whatever works best of you at the end.
+In what follows, I will describe one possible developmental setup that you can use, but feel free to use whatever works best for you at the end.

 # Step 1: Install WSL2 and Ubuntu-20.04 (or any other distro)